 Maciej: I’m currently working on open source Baseboard Management Controller (BMC) firmware called OpenBMC.
 It’s an embedded software for a separate chip on the platform that is responsible for remote platform management.
 It makes life for data center administrators much easier, as they do not have to walk to a platform every time something breaks or requires attention – in many cases they can manage it remotely.
 OpenBMC is a community in which we collaborate with Google, Facebook, IBM, and other well-known companies.

 Kamil: On an everyday basis, we cooperate with teams from all over the world – Israel, India, China, USA, Taiwan, Mexico, and some European countries.
 As a manager in our group, I’m involved in many projects.
 One that I’m working on is the AI POT, Post-training Optimization Toolkit, which is the development of algorithms in artificial intelligence applications.
 We are optimizing the use of our hardware capabilities in AI model inference applications for customers.
 Just imagine a huge server with many platforms – our firmware is responsible for cooperating with all the components on every board.

 What is the purpose and impact of these technologies for society?

-Kamil: This impact is huge.
+Kamil: This impact is impact is huge.
 Nearly every server in the world has a BMC chip, and our role is to make our firmware best in class.
 Every day, we keep in mind how much of an impact this firmware has, so each line of code is very closely examined regarding security and privacy.
 Our firmware is responsible for the functioning of server operating systems, security, and recovery after restart.
 It makes slowdowns imperceptible to the ordinary user.
 And this positively affects the performance of all services on the Internet – all websites, video streaming, complicated calculations, and so on.